Formula One coverage on ITV: 2005 San Marino Grand Prix coverage controversy

-The most serious incident however occurred at the 2005 San Marino Grand Prix when the broadcaster cut to a commercial break during the closing moments of the race whilst Michael Schumacher and Fernando Alonso were engaged in a close on track duel for the race victory.
+The most egregious incident however occurred at the 2005 San Marino Grand Prix when the broadcaster cut to a commercial break during the closing moments of the race whilst Michael Schumacher and Fernando Alonso were engaged in a close on track duel for the race victory.
 This decision garnered 126 complaints from viewers.
 Ofcom ruled that ITV breached section 6.7 of the Rules on the Amount and Scheduling of Advertising.
 The broadcasters also had not shown the post-race press conference segment featuring Jenson Button's comments about the race.
 ITV repeated the last three laps after the race and as a result of these complaints, the server on their website crashed.
 An on-air apology was made by Jim Rosenthal before the start of the next race in Spain two weeks later.